boxboat/dockhand-secrets-operator/docs/content/usage/core-concepts.md

 ## Helm
 {{< hint info >}}
 **Info**\
-If you are using `DockhandSecrets` in a Helm chart, and you simply want to retrieve the latest version of the secret everytime helm is executed, place an annotation on the `DockhandSecret` that generates a timestamp - this will trigger the operator to handle a `DockhandSecret` change.
+If you are using Dockhand `Secrets` in a Helm chart, and you simply want to retrieve the latest version of the secret everytime helm is executed, place an annotation on the Dockhand `Secret` that generates a timestamp - this will trigger the operator to handle a Dockhand `Secret` change.
 {{</hint>}}

 ```yaml